 Farming and other land-based activities continue to play a prominent role in employment.

 Over 16% of the labour force is employed in agriculture and fisheries, compared with 8.3% nationally.
 Dairying dominates farming in Taranaki, particularly on the ring plain.
-There are approximately 1,675 dairy farms and about 487,000 dairy cows, producing approximately 9.7% of New Zealand’s total milksolids.
-In addition to direct farm income from milk production, the added value by the processing of milk, whey and cheese manufacturing, is a significant contributor to employment.
+There are approximately 1,620 dairy herds and about 477,300 dairy cows are being milked, 10% of New Zealand’s milking herd.
+Dairying accounts for 10.7% of regional employment including on-farm workers and those engaged in processing and wholesaling.

 Sheep and beef farming are concentrated in the hill country and also play an important part in the regional economy.